geoli96/blog-app-lexicon/README.md

 ## Pre-requisites
 `.env` file with `API_URL`, `AUTH_SECRET` and
 `UPLOADTHING_TOKEN`, `AUTH_TRUST_HOST` variables set.
 The values from `.env.example` can be used but `UPLOADTHING_TOKEN` needs to be a real token.
-A Uploadthing account with token is needed for image uploads to work.
+An Uploadthing account with token is needed for image uploads to work.
 It can be created on this website:
 https://uploadthing.com/

 ## Run development server